calaldees/teachingWorkshops/teacherEducation/_firstProfetionalRole.md

 Bombshell Summary
 -----------------

-1. One of the biggest transitions of your life
+1. One of the biggest transitions of your life - you are "contributing back" for the first time
-2. Wakeup call - You're not a student any more
+2. You're not a student any more - you need to abide by a new set of professional rules
-3. You can still be a professional and still be yourself
+3. You can still be a professional and still be yourse lf
-4. You don't have to be friends with your colleagues
+4. You don't have to be _friends_ with your colleagues
-5. You have a duty of care for your colleagues as much as you students
+5. You have a duty of care for your colleagues just as much as you students
+6. Organisations run on process specifications (not people)
 7. Rules and Process make things better
-8. When we fail, we fail together
+8. Separate _process_ from _individuals_
 9. You probably need to upskill in your ability to write _Plain English_
 10. Consider every single email _public domain_

-TASK: In the chat, put the number(s) of the items that resonated most with you.
+TASK: Rank these

 My Stories